-Environmental Biology 101 examines the connections between living organisms and their surroundings, highlighting the complex processes that govern ecosystems, biodiversity, and sustainability.
+Environmental science 090 examines the connections between living organisms and their surroundings, highlighting the complex processes that govern ecosystems, biodiversity, and sustainability.
 This course is designed to offer a comprehensive introduction to ecological concepts and environmental science, with a particular focus on the effects of human activity on natural systems and potential solutions to environmental problems.

 Students in this course will explore various topics, including the structure and function of ecosystems, energy flow, nutrient cycles, population trends, and interactions within communities.
 The course also addresses pressing environmental issues such as climate change, deforestation, pollution, and habitat degradation, considering both their scientific roots and their broader societal impacts.